Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/text-genomes/README.md

     table = pd.DataFrame(columns=range(1, max(len(i) for i in word_list) + 1))
 ```

-Next, we use the loc() method to add in our rows on the fly as the computer reads down our list of words.
-We also use the list() function to split each words into its constituent letters, fill them into the row, and fill the remaining spaces with null strings ('').
+Next, we use the *loc()* method to add in our rows on the fly as the computer reads down our list of words.
+We also use the *list()* function to split each word into its constituent letters, fill them into the row, and fill the remaining spaces with null strings ('').

 ```python
     for i in range(1, len(word_list) + 1):